 - You do not automatically get new features as they are released or access to resources beyond what is packaged in the software at the time of purchase.

-- Annual payment but no charge for upgrades beyond the annual subscription.
+- Annual or Monthly payments but no charge for upgrades beyond the annual subscription.

 - Regardless of which version of PowerDirector you choose you get to install the program and keep using it as long as your subscription is up to date.